 - A Lactation Cookie Recipe

 - Galactagogue Drugs

 What are Galactagogues?

-There are lactation herbs and medications that are used to increase lactation or stimulate milk production in a lactating mother, or in a mother who wants to induce lactation.
-Always consult your doctor before taking any herbs mentioned on this page.
+Lactation herbs and medications are used to increase lactation or stimulate milk production in a lactating mother or in a mother who wants to induce lactation.
+Always consult your doctor before taking any herbs while breastfeeding.

 When Is a Galactagogue Necessary?